-Disqualification is exercised at the discretion of the college and becomes effective on the first day of the semester following college action.
-A disqualified student is notified by the dean of the college and is not allowed to register in a fall or spring semester at the university until reinstated.
-A student who has been disqualified may appeal to the college standards committee.
+Disqualification is exercised at the discretion of the college.
+A disqualified student is notified by the dean of the college and is not allowed to register in a fall or spring semester at the university.
+If the student has already registered for a future fall or spring semester, then the registration is cancelled.
+A student who has been disqualified may apply for reinstatement to the college standards committee.
 A student who is disqualified may not attend as a nondegree student.